 Annual revenue in the payday lending industry is over 18 billion dollars.
 Consider that all of that 18-plus billion in revenue is money extracted from working people who are sufficiently poor, desperate, and/or ill-informed that they resort to and tolerate the terms described above.

-You might think that lowest sector of the borrowing hierarchy is comparatively small, but it’s actually almost a third of the workforce.
+You might think that the lowest sector of the borrowing hierarchy is comparatively small, but it’s actually almost a third of the workforce.
 According to an Oxfam report released in March 2022, about 52 million US workers (31.9% of the workforce) are earning less than $15/hour.
 These are not teenagers just entering the job market—89% are 20 or older.

-There are multiple factors that are pushing so many people into economic strangulation, and making it so expensive to be poor in the modern United States.
-But providing a firm foundation for all other factors is a money system that makes it impossible for the economy as a whole to have money without generating at least an equal amount of debt.
+There are multiple factors that are pushing so many people into economic strangulation and making it so expensive to be poor in the modern United States.
+But providing a firm foundation for all the other factors is a money system that makes it impossible for the economy as a whole to have money without generating at least an equal amount of debt.